Instructions: Use this Frequency Table Calculator to construct a frequency table associated with the sample provided in the form below.

 Also, it is useful to construct the cumulative frequencies to see how much is accumulated (in terms of cumulative frequencies) with respect to the total number of frequencies.

-Observe that for working with classes instead, you can use this histogram maker instead.
+Observe that for working with classes instead, you can use this histogram maker which would a better work instead.